Basic Information About QR Code

 2-D codes - the next level

-Multiple-barcode 2-D stacked barcode 2-D matrix code
+Layout with multiple 2-D composite barcode 2-D matrix code

-QR Code PDF417 DataMatrix MaxiCode
+QR code PDF417 DataMatrix MaxiCode

 Developer DENSO Wave Symbol Technologies RVSI